guidoism/escape/inspiration/jonesforth.md

 The macro is called `NEXT`.
 That's a FORTH-ism.
 It expands to those two instructions.

-Every FORTH primitive that we write has to be ended by NEXT.
+Every FORTH primitive that we write has to be ended by `NEXT`.
 Think of it kind of like a return.

 The above describes what is known as direct threaded code.